typescript-eslint/typescript-eslint/packages/eslint-plugin/docs/rules/prefer-regexp-exec.md

 ## When Not To Use It

-If you don't mind performance, you can turn this rule off safely.
+If you prefer consistent use of `String#match` for both, with `g` flag and without it, you can turn this rule off.